Daniel-R-ci/msp3/staticfiles/readme/README_validation.md

 Accessing outer variables like this isn't an unusal case, and enabling the function **Relaxed** approves the code without errors.
 ![0 JS Errors remaining](validation_js_errorfree.png)

+### Python validation
+All .py files written or modified for this project has been tested in [CI Python Linter](https://pep8ci.herokuapp.com/) to check for errors and warnings
+noqa comments has been used in some instances where lines in Python exceeded 79 characters.
+This has been done with restriction and only in these circumstances:
+    - Long strings of data settings, especially in settings.py
+    - Long strings of text to be submitted to user interface
+    - In urls files where needed, for increased readability and comparison between url's

+The following files has been tested
+- About app
+  - admin.py - No errors found
+  - forms.oy - No errors found
+  - urls.py - No errors found
+  - views.py - No errors found
+- Album app
+  - admin.py - No errors found
+  - forms.py - No errors found
+  - models.py - No errors found
+  - views.py - No errors found
+- Home app
+  - urls.py - No errors found
+  - views.py - No errors found

+  Some warnings may be found in other files created by Django, such as models.py in Home app since Home in current release isn't using any models and is only generating a static html page.